-Ticket price includes all talks, morning tea and lunch.
+Ticket price includes all talks and lunch.

-Kathryn has been working the in the Funeral Industry for the past 14 years.
-Initially her role was that of the Funeral Celebrant, crafting and interpreting the wishes of families into words and ceremony.
-More recently she has expanded her expertise to become a funeral director and through this broader role she is able to walk side-by-side with families in her community, through the difficult and varied decisions that need to be made when a loved one dies.
-In her work as an independent Funeral Director and Celebrant she has experienced the difference that is made when a family have well-communicated wishes in place.
-It is her desire to pass her wisdom back to her community so that they are better informed and in command at a most challenging time
+Kathryn has worked in the Funeral Industry for the past 14 years, initially as a Funeral Celebrant.
+More recently she has taken on the role of Funeral Director where she is able to walk side-by-side with families in her community, through the difficult and varied decisions that need to be made when a loved one dies.
+Kathryn has experienced the difference it makes when a family have well-communicated wishes in place.
+It is her desire to pass her wisdom back to her community so that they are better informed and in command at a most challenging time.

 Simon is publisher, editor, journalist, restaurant critic, mentor, champion of change, MC, Swans fan and is looking forward to having a conversation about grief, hope and resilience.